mdrodas/heroku-buildpack-ant/README.md

 =========================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Java apps.
-It uses Apache Ant 1.9.3 to build your application and OpenJDK 1.6.0_27 (currently) to run it.
+It uses Apache Ant 1.9.7 to build your application and JDK 1.8 (currently) to run it.

 Usage
 -----